Frequently Asked Questions

 Does my student need a car?

 No. Having a car is nice, but not necessary.
-Logan has a fare-free bus system that will transport students anywhere in Cache Valley for free.
-The Aggie Shuttle system will transport them around campus for free.
-City bus schedules can be found at http://cvtdbus.org/ and Aggie Shuttle schedules can be found at http://parking.usu.edu/.
+Logan city has a bus system called CVTD that will transport students anywhere in Cache Valley at zero-fare.
+The Aggie Shuttle system will transport them around campus for free as well.
+City bus schedules can be found at cvtdbus.org and Aggie Shuttle schedules can be found at parking.usu.edu.

-Does my student need a computer and/or printer?
+Does my student need a computer and a print?

 No. USU has 11 open-access computer labs on campus that are equipped with the latest hardware and software.
-Many students have their own computer, but many get by using the on-campus computer labs.
-Most students print in the on-campus labs.
-Students can even print wirelessly to computer lab printers.
+Many students have their own computer out of convenience, but those who don't, get by using the on-campus computer labs.
+Students are able to print in the on-campus labs and can even print wirelessly from their laptop or desktop to the on-campus computer lab printers.

-Some on-campus housing contracts require the purchase of a basic traditional meal plan.
-All students can purchase traditional or block meal plans.
-Traditional meal plans give the student a fixed number of meals per week, and those meals do not carry over and cannot be used for friends and family.
+Some on-campus housing contracts require the purchase of a basic residential meal plan.
+All students can purchase residential or block meal plans.
+Residential meal plans give the student a fixed number of meals per week, and those meals do not carry over and cannot be used for friends and family.
 Block meal plans are a set number of meals purchased at a discount that do carry over and can be used anytime and by anyone who accompanies your student to a meal.
-Many students purchase a traditional meal plan for a set number of meals per week, and then also purchase a supplemental block meal plan that they can use if they run out of meals one week or if they want to take a friend to dinner.
-Specific prices can be found at http://www.usu.edu/dining/htm/meal-plan-information.
+Many students purchase a residential meal plan for a set number of meals per week, and then also purchase a supplemental block meal plan that they can use if they run out of meals one week or if they want to take a friend to dinner.
+Specific prices can be found at dining.usu.edu/meal-plans.

 Students can also add money to their Aggie Express account on the USU ID Card.
-Aggie Express is a campus debit account that can be used at all Dining Services locations, copy centers, computer labs, the parking office, the Bookstore, and just about anywhere on campus.
-Most students add money to their account at http://www.usu.edu/usucard and then use that to pay for food on campus.
-As an added bonus, students receive a 10% discount at all Dining Services locations on campus.
+Aggie Express is a campus debit account (or like a pre-paid card) that can be used at all Dining Services locations, copy centers, computer labs, the parking office, the Bookstore, and just about anywhere on campus.
+Most students add money to their account at usucard.usu.edu and then use that to pay for food on campus.
+As an added bonus, students receive a 10% discount at all Dining Services locations on campus!

 What do you recommend for airport transportation?